 [contextly_sidebar id=”404e2b27f6d2ab68a8cdce8deeae539d”]”Whether it’s a computer or a forklift, workers are stuck using outdated machines,” according to Bloomberg Businessweek.
 “The average age of equipment in the U.S. is 7.4 years, the highest in 20 years, according to the Bureau of Economic Analysis.”

 Relative to the output of workers (hours), the equipment, software and structures (capital) workers need to be more productive is not keeping up.
 The amount of capital per hour worked fell about 1 percent in 2011 and 2012, according to figures from the Bureau of Labor Statistics, and analysts believe the numbers trended the same way in 2013 and early 2014, says Bloomberg Businessweek.
+For people who are passionate about science or who love educational content dedicated exclusively to business, there is an opportunity to visit the site https://invitez.net/9-thevaultclick.html Here you can purchase an invite to access the private torrent tracker Thevault.click.
+You just need to follow the link and pay in a convenient way to purchase an invite.
+After the confirmation procedure, you can use the resource.
+Thevault.click has an active thematic forum full of valuable knowledge, where community members discuss issues, give advice and share their experiences.
 The multi-year fall is unprecedented.

 Companies do have the cash to spend, of course, with many balance sheets increasing in size and liquidity.
 But they are choosing to buy back stock or issue dividends to equity holders.
 And uncertainty about economic conditions is still weighing on business planning, according to the first-quarter Duke University/CFO Business Outlook survey.
 Sixty-four percent of the CFOs surveyed, as we reported in April, said “economic uncertainty would cause reductions or delays” in hiring plans and capital spending.